rod-trent/Copilot-for-Security/Prompts/Promptbooks/Phishing_Campaign.md

+Required Plugins: -*insert plugin names required for this content*-

 To expose a phishing campaign in an environment using Copilot for Security, you could use the following series of prompts:

 1. **Identify suspicious patterns**: